 - Engineering Building – First building of the Upper Burrell campus.
 Opened in 1966.
-It contains classrooms and labs including one of only three biomedical laboratories in the country.
+It contains classrooms and labs including the Biomedical Engineering Technology program's lab: a student Intensive Care Units (ICU), one of only three in the United States.

 - Science Building – Opened in 1968.
-It contains classrooms, labs, and the office of the Campus Executive Officer.
+It contains classrooms, labs, and the office of the Chancellor.

 - Theatre and IST Building – Plays host to student social functions.
 Opened in 1968 and includes the 348-seat Forum Theatre and the Information and Technology Center as well as a study area, TV lounge, and game room.

 - Administration Building – Houses faculty and staff offices, the Art Gallery, and The Junction food kiosk on the upper level and the office of Student Life, Enrollment Services, and Business Office on the lower-level.
 Opened in 1968.

 - Elisabeth S. Blissell Library – The library facilities include: